JMFritz/ca-lab-assignment/labs/docs/lab/test-lambda-function.md

 ## Introduction

-In this Lab step, you will walkthrough the `PutObjectFunction` source code, invoke the function and verify your serverless function was successful.
+In this Lab step, you will walkthrough the `PutObjectFunction` source code, invoke the function, and verify your serverless function can successfully write to the S3 bucket.

 ### Function Walkthrough

-The Lambda function you created in the previous lab performs a single AWS SDK call: `putObject()`.
+  The Lambda function you created in the previous Lab step makes a single AWS SDK call: `putObject()`.

   ```js {4,8-10,13-17,20}
   // Load AWS SDK and create a new S3 object